-We have conducted multi-channel marketing campaigns to advertise our products to our target customers through television commercials, advertising on indoor video displays, newspapers, magazines, the Internet, public transportation and billboards, strategically selecting suitable celebrities as our brand spokespersons, and organizing regular and frequent in-store marketing activities and road shows.
+We have conducted multi-channel marketing campaigns to advertise our products to our target customers through television commercials, advertising on indoor video displays, newspapers, magazines, the internet, public transportation and billboards, strategically selecting suitable celebrity as our brand spokesperson, and organizing regular and frequent in-store marketing activities and road shows.

 Since October 2007, we have engaged Jacky Cheung, one of the most well-known pop singers in China, as our brand spokesperson.
 We have featured Jacky Cheung in a series of nationwide promotional activities, such as advertisements on popular television channels in China and on billboards at our retail outlets.
 We believe Jacky Cheung embodies the successful and stylish gentleman our brand represents and his image resonates well with our target consumers, who are male working professionals between the ages of 25 to 45, many of whom are also part of his fan base.
-Our engagement with Jacky Cheung will expire in February 2013.
-We currently expect to extend his term as our brand spokesperson when our current engagement with him expires.
+Our engagement with Jacky Cheung expired in February 2013 and we are currently in contract renewal negotiations.

 We also strategically select various other forms of advertising for our products.
 We primarily promote our brand image through billboards and television advertising, including advertisements during selected television programs on popular television channels in China.
-To expand our market presence, we also promote our brand through advertisements in fashion magazines, newspapers, indoor video displays, Internet portals and other media.
+To expand our market presence, we also promote our brand through advertisements in fashion magazines, newspapers, indoor video displays, internet portals and other media.
 To maintain a consistent brand image, we internally design all our billboard advertisements.

 We have implemented strict requirements on our authorized retail outlets with respect to the display and promotion of our products to ensure consistent branding and enhance marketing results.
-Our distributors are required to ensure that our marketing strategies are implemented at the retail outlets managed or authorized by them, including displaying our products according to our specifications and using our billboard advertisements.
+Our distributors are required to ensure that our marketing strategies are implemented at the retail outlets managed or supervised by them, including displaying our products according to our specifications and using our billboard advertisements.
 We also assign sales representatives to monitor the in-store displays of our products at various retail outlets on a regular basis to help ensure that our retailers have followed our product display policies.